nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-10-02-windows-live-writer-beta-3/index.md

 resourceType: blog
 slug: windows-live-writer-beta-3
 aliases:
   - /blog/windows-live-writer-beta-3
 tags:
   - fail
   - live
 categories:
   - products-and-books
-coverImage: nakedalm-logo-128-link-1-1.png
+preview: nakedalm-logo-128-link-1-1.png
 ---

 Well, a new version of WLW, [Windows Live Writer Beta 3](http://windowslivewriter.spaces.live.com/blog/cns!D85741BB5E0BE8AA!1421.entry), is [available](http://windowslivewriter.spaces.live.com/blog/cns!D85741BB5E0BE8AA!1421.entry).
 Its just a pity that I can't install it.
 Why do Microsoft insist on writing these bundle application for installing many products at once?
 I can see the point for home users, but at work you always get something blocked.
 They should provide the choice of using the bulk installer or using a direct download link.
 This would allow companies to unblock a specific URL without allowing users to download and install one of the other, **banned**, applications.